Vrilya/oot-workflow/README.md

     python otrpacker.py

+### vcdiff_encode.py

+Generates xdelta patch files from the retail ROMs in `retail_roms/` together with the finished ROMs in `klara/`.
+Patches are written to `xdelta/` with the same filename as the target ROM but with the `.xdelta` extension.
+File pairs are hardcoded in the script.

+Run:

+    python vcdiff_encode.py

 ## Compression

 Once all edits are injected, compress all ROMs in `roms/` and save the results to `klara/` using yaz0encdec: